-If your self-esteem or self-respect can be improved by a more important-sounding job title, then you probably should consider.
-Don’t forget to ask what makes your self-esteem need mending on the first place.
+Better offer also comes in more important-sounding job title.
+If you think your self-esteem or self-respect can be improved by it, then you probably should ask what makes your self-esteem need mending on the first place.
 Is it because you have ceased to produce work you can be proud of, or at least not be ashamed of?
-If it’s that the case, is what you really need a sexier job title?
+If it’s that the case, do you truly need a sexier job title?

 I define integrity as the quality of staying true to what we believe as the right thing to do.

-Even in advertising –the so-called deceitful industry that capitalizes on people’s insecurity or greed to make them want things they don’t need– we should form our own principles on the right things to do.
-These principles help the industry maintain what’s left of its respectability, if not in public’s eye at least amongst marketers and our peer.
+Even in advertising —the deceitful industry that capitalises on people’s insecurity to make them want things they don’t need— we should set our own principles about what we deem as the right things to do.
+These principles help the industry maintain what’s left out of its respectability, if not in public’s eye at least amongst marketers and our peer.
 So far these principles help me to still be able to look myself in the mirror without shame.

 When I left my agency in 2008 as I took on an overseas job, I wrote a little note titled “When to disband the planning department in this agency” (yes, I stole Leo Burnett’s “’When to take my name off the door”).